tonethar/IGME-430-Spring-2021/hw-notes/HW-DomoMaker.md

 ## V. DomoMaker E

 - See myCourses for PDF and dropbox/due date
+- Here's one possibility for a completed version you can look at as an example: https://domomaker-acjvks-2205.herokuapp.com/
-- For this part, you will be A) adding a new attribute to one of the models, and B) adding a new feature to the app (such as a delete button, or a new page to render
+- For this part, you will be:
+    - A) adding a new attribute to one of the models AND
+    - B) adding a new feature to the app (such as a delete button, or a new page to render
-- Here's a completed version you can look at as an example:
-- "A" above should be pretty straightforward, "B" will be trickier.
+- "A" above should be pretty straightforward, but "B" will be trickier.
 Here are some tips:
   - You will likely need to create a new endpoint (for example, **/all-users** or **/delete-domo**) - this means you will have to pass body data that includes the current value of `_csrf` everytime you call this new endpoint
   - One issue with this is that Postman won't be very helpful for debugging because of the need for the `_csrf` value
   - If you are using `jQuery.ajax()` to call the new endpoint from the client-side: